Cs4r/tdd-by-example/README.md

 # tdd-by-example
-The aim of this repo is to track the progress I make through the reading of Ken Beck's book: _Test Driven Development: By Example_
+The aim of this repo is to track the progress I make through the reading of Kent Beck's book: _Test Driven Development: By Example_

 ## The TDD cycle followed